-Within Chicago’s diverse neighborhoods lies a global food scene where you can taste flavors from all over the world.
-Sample dim sum specialties from China, tandoori-roasted meats from India, traditional sweets like conchas and pan dulce from Mexico, and so much more.
+Embark on a global culinary journey, right here in Chicago.
+Within the city’s diverse neighborhoods lies a vibrant international food scene where you can taste flavors from all over the world.
+You can sample dim sum specialties from China, tandoori-roasted meats from India, traditional sweets like conchas and pan dulce from Mexico, — not to mention an array of local delicacies and only-in-Chicago dishes (hello, jibarito).

-There’s tons to explore, so the best way to do it is to dive right in.
+There’s tons to explore across the city’s 77 neighborhoods, so the best way to do it is to dive right in.
 Check out a few of our international neighborhoods and the beloved local restaurants that bring cuisines from around the globe straight to your plate.

 In the foodie world, Chicago’s West Loop is known as one of the hottest dining districts in the country.
 But just a few blocks away from the trendy spots on Randolph Street, you’ll find the original West Loop dining experience — Greektown, a bustling enclave filled with traditional bakeries, energetic tavernas, and family-owned restaurants.

-Athena is always busy with diners enjoying classic Greek dishes in modern digs.
-Grab a spot on the sun-soaked patio and order the roasted leg of lamb, a gyro with fresh pita, or the flaming saganaki (a dish that was first introduced to America in Chicago’s Greektown).
+Athena is always busy with diners enjoying classic Greek dishes in their sun-soaked space.
+Order the roasted leg of lamb, a gyro with fresh pita, or the flaming saganaki (a dish that was first introduced to America in Chicago’s Greektown).

-Artopolis Bakery sits just one block north.
-The cozy cafe features an in-house bakery, where you can sample traditional Greek treats.
-Try the Galaktoboureko, a traditional milk custard with a hint of orange in a buttery phyllo shell, or a big slice of melt-in-your-mouth spinach and feta spanakopita.
+Artopolis Bakery is a cozy cafe and bakery, where you can sample traditional Greek treats.
+Try the galaktoboureko, a traditional milk custard with a hint of orange in a buttery phyllo shell, or a big slice of melt-in-your-mouth spinach and feta spanakopita.

-And at Santorini, you can get a taste of island life with a long list of traditional dishes, like keftedes — Greek meatballs sautéed in olive oil and topped with lamb sauce and cheese.
-All the dishes, along with a roaring fireplace in colder months and a pretty patio in the summer, will transport you straight to the Mediterranean.
+And at Greek Islands, you can get a taste of island life with a long list of traditional dishes, like homemade gyros, spit-roasted pork served with fresh pita, and grape leaves stuffed with rice, plus an atmosphere that will transport you straight to the Mediterranean.

 Mario’s Italian Lemonade is a curbside stand that’s been serving up shaved ice since they opened in the 1950s.
 Just a few blocks away at Conte Di Savoia, you’ll find an old-world Italian deli and gourmet grocery store that’s been serving the neighborhood since 1948.
 Stop in for traditional Italian sandwiches, salads, antipasto meats, cheeses, olives, and more.